 Since our inception in 1997 through 2022, we generated minimal revenue and have never been profitable.
-Through March 31, 2023, we had an accumulated deficit of \$414.1 million, and our net loss was \$5.4 million and \$10.4 million for the three months ended March 31, 2023 and 2022, respectively.
+Through June 30, 2023, we had an accumulated deficit of \$417.9 million.
+Our net loss was \$3.8 million and \$5.2 million for the three months ended June 30, 2023 and 2022, respectively and \$9.2 million and \$15.6 million for the six months ended June 30, 2023 and 2022, respectively.
 We expect to continue to incur significant operating losses for the foreseeable future as we commercialize Twirla.
 We have financed our operations primarily through the public offerings of equity securities, convertible preferred stock, term loans and sale of our New Jersey net operating losses.
-As of March 31, 2023, we had \$4.4 million in cash and cash equivalents.
+As of June 30, 2023, we had approximately \$2.8 million in cash and cash equivalents.

-Moving forward, we plan to continue to monitor our cash and cash equivalents balances, in an effort to ensure we have adequate liquidity to fund our operations.
+Moving forward, we plan to continue to monitor our cash and cash equivalents balances in an effort to ensure we have adequate liquidity to fund our operations.
 If we encounter unforeseen factors that impact our current business plan or our ability to generate revenue from the commercialization of Twirla, we believe we have the ability to revise our commercial plans, including curtailing sales and marketing spending, to allow us to continue to fund our operations using existing cash and cash equivalents.

 As we develop as a commercial company, we anticipate that our operating expenses will be primarily focused on commercialization activities for Twirla.
-We also expect a portion of our operating expenses in the future will be related to research and development as we conduct our long-term, prospective observational safety study for Twirla, which is a post marketing requirement from the FDA, and evaluate the development of our pipeline.
-As of March 31, 2023, we have significantly reduced our operating expenses through several measures, including optimizing our sales force, reducing reliance on third-party service providers, reducing our advertising spend, and reorganizing our executive leadership team and general personnel.
-We are committed to continuing to explore ways to reduce expenses and focus efforts and resources on commercialization and uptake of Twirla.
+We also expect a portion of our operating expenses in the future will be related to research and development as we design and conduct our long-term, prospective observational safety study for Twirla, which is a post marketing requirement from the FDA, and evaluate the development of our pipeline.
+As of June 30, 2023, we have significantly reduced our operating expenses through several measures, including optimizing our sales force, reducing reliance on third-party service providers, reducing our advertising spend, and reorganizing our executive leadership team and general personnel.
+We are committed to continuing to explore ways to reduce expenses in a manner that allows us to simultaneously focus efforts and available resources on the commercialization, uptake and growth of Twirla.
 Our ability to reduce our operating loss and begin to generate positive cash flow from operations depends on the continued success in commercializing Twirla and maintaining discipline over our operating expenses.
 We continue to explore business development opportunities to commercialize a second product, and to do so in a way that we believe would contribute to our ability to reduce our operating losses and reduce our time to achieving positive cash flow from operations.